jluis9796/jluis9796.github.io/_posts/2020-05-24-telexistence.markdown

     <td></td>
     <td></td>
     <td>#Underwater teleoperation #Mixed teleoperation #TP-HSMM (Markov Model) #LQT (Linear Quadratic Tracking)</td>
-    <td>Description: A teleoperation strategy that decouple the operator's and the robot's spaces in the statistical representation is proposed.
-This proposed approach intends to replace the conventional user of video streams with a minimal exchange of activation weights as communication overhead.</td>
+    <td>Description: A teleoperation strategy that decouples the operator's and the robot's spaces in the statistical representation is proposed (Namely, mixed teleoperation).
+This approach intends to replace the conventional use of video streams with a minimal exchange of activation weights as communication overhead.
+The problems: The variability of the robot operating environment.
+Communication bandwidth in long range teleoperation (e.g., space, deepsea) imposes a hard constraint on the efficiency of the system.
+Assumption: Most variability comes from the change of the pose of the manipulators and the pose of the itemsto be manipulated.
+Hypothesis: We use a task-parametrized Hidden semi-Markov model (TP-HSMM) to learn task representations (task-parametrized mixture model encoding is flexible and HSMM captures motion duration and generate novel trajectories), and generate motions by sampling in combination with linear quadratic tracking (LQT).
+The result: </td>
     </tr>
   </tbody>
 </table>